TMO2018/C64-Video-Enhancement/README.md

 Writing a 1 into this bit will turn off sync on the Y line, whenever the 240p/288p output mode is selected.
 In this mode, the luminousity line of the original A/V connector can be used to get the sync signal from instead.

-## Contact
-For technical questions and also to share your experience with this modification, please use the issue tracking system of github.

-If you really insist on donating money, please feel free to send any amount to my paypal account: reinhard.grafl (at) aon.at